NoCheatPlus/Docs/Development/Build-Infos.md

  * Use stored world names for packet frequency if world is null.
  * Attempt to work around a bug where the player position is not updated on teleporting to the end (on some server/s versions).
  * Allow ProtocolLib 4.2.0 for MC 1.11.
+ * Extend the CB-Reflect module to access entity height/width/box.
 * Internals
  * Minor optimization (NET: if none are enabled).
  * Work towards block change compatibility further (pistons).